Understanding mental shortcuts and how they increase user engagement

 First described by psychologists Tversky and Kahneman in the 1970s, the representativeness heuristic is a decision-making shortcut that employs the use of past experiences to guide the decision-making process or automatic behaviors.

 When judging the representativeness of a new stimulus/event, people usually pay attention to the degree of similarity between the stimulus/event and a standard/process.
 It is also important that those features be salient.
-Nilsson, Juslin, and Olsson (2008) found this to be influenced by the exemplar account of memory (concrete examples of a category are stored in memory) so that new instances were classed as representative if highly similar to a category as well as if frequently encountered.(Wikipedia)
+Nilsson, Juslin, and Olsson (2008) found this to be influenced by the exemplar account of memory (concrete examples of a category are stored in memory), so that new instances were classed as representative if highly similar to a category, as well as if frequently encountered.
+(Wikipedia)

 Good Practices

 Visuals & Content: There is always a judgment during an experience, and we need to make this easier and better for our users by decreasing their cognitive load.
-A good shortcut can be shown by visuals or simple text explanation.
+A good shortcut can be shown by visuals or a simple text explanation.

-We assume that you want to get the users trust in your online shopping store.
-We are not telling them to trust us explicitly, we are simply showing them our SSL Certificate, Payment Icons and recent user reviews to gain their trust.
+We assume that you want to get the users' trust in your online shopping store.
+We are not telling them to trust us explicitly; we are simply showing them our SSL Certificate, Payment Icons, and recent user reviews to gain their trust.

 Conclusion